 - Do you take prescription or over-the-counter medications or supplements?

-- When did you begin to have cold intolerance?
+- When did you begin to experience cold intolerance?

 - Are your symptoms getting worse?

-- Are there times you complain of being cold when others around you do not?
+- Are there times you complain of being cold when others around you don’t?

 - Do you have any other symptoms?